BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Introduction

 A Behavior Tree (BT) is a rooted tree.
 Each node has a single parent, save for the root which has no parent.
 A BT does nothing until it receives a tick event, at which point the tick event propagates throughout the tree.
 Composite nodes serve to control the flow of execution, determining which children receive tick events.
 By contrast, Leaf nodes are either actions, such as Accelerate, or guard checks, such as GoingToSlow.
 Leaf nodes do not have children.
 Finally, decorator nodes are used to customize the output of their children without actually modifying the children themselves, allowing for greater re-usability.
 Usually, a Decorator node will have one child.

 There are three types of composite nodes: Sequence, Selector, and Parallel.
 Sequence nodes execute a sequence of children.
 A Sequence node returns a value if a child returns Failure or Running or there are no more children to run.
 Sequences return Failure if any child returns Failure, Running if any child returns Running, and Success if every child returned Success.
-Selector nodes, also known as Fallback nodes \cite{biggar_zamani_2020_framework} \cite{py_trees}, execute children in order of priority.
+Selector nodes, also known as Fallback nodes \CiteAsRef{biggar2020IEEE_Robotics_and_Automation_Letters, PyTrees}, execute children in order of priority.
 A Selector node returns a value if a child returns Success or Running or there are no more children to run.
 Selectors return Success if any child returns Success, Running if any child returns Running, and Failure if every child returned Failure.

 Parallel nodes execute all their children regardless of what values are returned.
 At least three different definitions exist for parallel nodes.
-The first definition, found in \cite{py_trees}, states that parallel nodes return Failure if any child returns Failure, Success if a satisfactory subset of children return Success, and Running otherwise.
-The second definition, found in \cite{colledanchise_natale_2019_parallel}, \cite{colledanchise_natale_2018_parallel}, and \cite{giunchiglia_colledanchise_natale_tacchella_2019_cbt} is similar, but states that parallel nodes return Success only if all children return Success.
-The third definition, found in \cite{biggar_zamani_shames_2020_modularity}, \cite{tumova_marzinotto_dimarogonas_kragic_2014_ltl_planning}, \cite{ogren_2012_uav}, \cite{colledanchise_ogren_2018_btree}, \cite{colledanchise_natale_2021_parallel}, and \cite{colledanchise_natale_2021_implementation}, states that parallel nodes return Success if at least $m$ children return Success, Failure if $n-m+1$ children return Failure, and Running otherwise.
+The first definition, found in \CiteAsText{PyTrees}, states that parallel nodes return Failure if any child returns Failure, Success if a satisfactory subset of children return Success, and Running otherwise.
+The second definition, found in \CiteAsText{colledanchise2019IROS}, \CiteAsText{colledanchise2018IROS}, and \CiteAsText{giunchiglia2019SMC} is similar, but states that parallel nodes return Success only if all children return Success.
+The third definition, found in \CiteAsText{biggar2022ACM_Transactions_of_Cyber_Physical_Systems}, \CiteAsText{tumova2014IROS}, \CiteAsText{ogren2012AIAA}, \CiteAsText{colledanchise2018book}, \CiteAsText{colledanchise2022IEEE_Transactions_on_Robotics}, and \CiteAsText{colledanchise2021IEEE_Robotics_and_Automation_Letters}, states that parallel nodes return Success if at least $m$ children return Success, Failure if $n-m+1$ children return Failure, and Running otherwise.
 Here $n$ is the number of children the parallel node has and $m$ is a node parameter.
-BehaVerify, the tool created alongside this paper, was designed for py\_trees and therefore utilizes the definition presented in \cite{py_trees}.
+BehaVerify, the tool created alongside this paper, was designed for PyTrees and therefore utilizes the definition presented in \CiteAsText{PyTrees}.

 In addition to these differences, Composite nodes can be further characterized into Nodes with Memory and Nodes without Memory.
 The above definitions describe Nodes without Memory.
 Nodes with Memory allow the composite nodes to remember what they previously returned and continue accordingly.
 Thus a Sequence with Memory will not start from its first child if it previously returned Running and will instead skip over each child that returned Success.
 Similarly, a Selector with Memory will skip over each child that returned Failure.
 A Parallel node with Memory will only rerun children that returned Running.